 The best salespeople strategically use buying signals, modern technologies and data to increase their chances of landing at the right place at the right time.

 Customers are getting smarter and more selective, meaning your sales tactics need to also be smarter right alongside them.
-Not only do sales signals help you find the right companies to contact now, they also help you carry out smarter conversations with those companies.
+Not only do buying signals help you find the right companies to contact right now, they also help you carry out smarter conversations with those companies.
 By knowing what’s going on inside of an organization you’re targeting, you can tailor your pitch based on their current situation.
 The prospect will feel like you understand their business, which is extremely valuable for building trust.

 Vainu extends far beyond helping you just find accounts that recently went through a specific change.
 With the negative search function, you can exclude companies that recently went through one or a series of events from your search results.
-In other words, you can search for companies matching your Ideal Customer Profile and also don’t have any recent trigger signals indicating that now is not a good time to reach out.
+In other words, you can search for companies matching your Ideal Customer Profile and also don’t have any recent buying signals indicating that now is not a good time to reach out.
 This means you no longer have to waste any time on sales prospecting or processing bad leads.